 “The most widely used phthalates are di(2-ethylhexyl) phthalate (DEHP), diisodecyl phthalate, and diisononyl phthalate.” - SafeCosmetics.Org

-Be sure to check for phthalates in your home, as you can see, they are commonly used in consumer goods.
+Be sure to check for phthalates in your home, as you can see, they are commonly used in a variety of consumer goods.

 Parabens are commonly found in the following: